learn-static/writing-with-visualizations/content/digital-humanities/dh.md

 **Note** that you won't actually need to use the jsLDA tool for this course unless you want to.
 Your instructors have already performed the topic modeling for the State of the Union and Party Platform corpora, so all that remains is for you to interpret and visualize their topic outputs (instructions for doing this will be provided in a later week).
-However, we will provide steps you can follow should you want to experiment with uploading documents to jsLDA and produce topics yourself.

 ---